eitansuez/ingress-to-gwapi/docs/migration.md

 1. With ambient mesh, you can use kgateway as your waypoint, unlocking kgateway's capabilities for workloads running internally.
 1. Use kgateway as an egress gateway to control traffic exiting your environment.
 1. Use kgateway's AI capabilities to secure your LLM applications as they make requests to external LLM providers.

+For more information about these capabilities, visit the [kgateway.dev](https://kgateway.dev/) web site.